The Research Executive Agency employs 625 people from 24 countries. It will become the largest executive agency of the Commission by 2020.

 Change in the recruitment procedure in REA:

-SPONTANEOUS APPLICATIONS are no longer considered in the REA selection procedure.
+Spontaneous applications are no longer accepted in the REA selection procedure.

-The European Personnel Selection Office (EPSO) is launching an open-ended selection procedure to create a pool of candidates from which the institutions, bodies, offices and agencies of the European Union (EU) (see the following link: http://europa.eu/about-eu/institutions-bodies/) can recruit contract agents.
+The European Personnel Selection Office (EPSO) is launching an open-ended selection procedure to create a pool of candidates from which the European Union (EU) can recruit contract agents.

 How does it work concretely?